tanvividyala/cuisine-classifier/README.md

 At the time of prediction, the nutrition information (calories, total fat, sodium, protein, saturated fat, and carbohydrates) as well as the list of ingredients in each recipe wil be known.

 This problem will be **binary classification** since there are two possible classes we are predicting (American or European).
-Our prediction will be thE `LABEL` column.
+Our prediction will be the `LABEL` column.
 We'll be evaluating our model's success using **F1-score** because it balances both precision and recall and is robust to the size differences in our classes.

 ## Baseline Model
 We used a **Random Forest Classifier** for this problem because it can handle different data types well and is robust to noise while capturing nonlinear patterns in the dataset. <br>